-Chein toys, NY City and Harrison, New Jersey, founded by one-armed, one-time Vaudeville performer Julius Chein began with a metal-stamping operation in a loft in New York City in 1903.
-The company produced small tin prizes for the Cracker Jack boxes and other small toys for five and dime stores.
-Although the Chein Company made the advertising tins that we collect in its later years, its reputation is built on the nostalgic tin toys and tin banks that are so collectible.
+Chein toys, founded in 1903 by a one-armed, one-time Vaudeville performer named Julius Chein in a loft in New York City in 1903.
+He began with a metal-stamping operation and produced small tin prizes for the Cracker Jack boxes and other toys for five and dime stores.

-Robert Beckleman, the last president of Chein Industries Inc., says that Julius Chein had a friend with the American Can Company who convinced the toy maker to lithograph designs on metal instead of painting them.
-American Can did the litho work for them until 1907, when Chein opened a plant in Harrison, New Jersey.
-They manufactured lithographed noisemakers, horse-drawn carts and coin banks which were sold mainly through the Woolworth chain stores.
+Chein had a friend with the American Can Company who convinced him to lithograph designs on tinplate instead of painting them.
+American Can did the litho work for Chein until 1907, when a new plant was opened in Harrison, New Jersey.
+The toy company produced toy coin banks, horse-drawn carts and noisemakers.
+These were sold mainly through the Woolworth chain stores.

 Some of the most collectible Chein toys are: The Ferris wheel, which Chein produced since the 1930s, Roller Coasters (since 1949), the Playland Merry-Go-Round (1950).
 The Space Ride and the larger Rocket Ride came along in the early 1950s.

 Julius had quite a violent temper.
 Some say the loss of his arm when he was a kid while experimenting with fireworks, has attributed to his temperament.When something went wrong at the production line he often flew into a rage and sometimes got so angry that he took off his watch, threw it on the floor, and started jumping on it.

 He died in 1926 when he fell from his horse.

 What's your Chein worth?
 Here are some recently sold items.

 |J Chein Roller Coater Tin Toy 18 Circus Carnival...||07/2021||$69.99|